Scheduling PowerShell Scripts

 -

-Provide a name for the Task and, optionally Description.
-Select Run whether the user is logged on or not.
+Provide a name for the Task and an optional description for the task.
+Select "Run" whether the user is logged on or not.
 You can also choose to Run with the highest privileges depending on your system settings.

 -